dotnet/AspNetDocs/aspnet/mvc/overview/older-versions-1/overview/asp-net-mvc-overview.md

 The Web Forms-based framework offers the following advantages:

 - It supports an event model that preserves state over HTTP, which benefits line-of-business Web application development.
 The Web Forms-based application provides dozens of events that are supported in hundreds of server controls.
 - It uses a Page Controller pattern that adds functionality to individual pages.
-For more information, see [Page Controller](https://go.microsoft.com/fwlink/?LinkId=106359 "Page Controller") on the MSDN Web site.
+For more information, see [Page Controller](https://www.martinfowler.com/eaaCatalog/pageController.html).
 - It uses view state or server-based forms, which can make managing state information easier.
 - It works well for small teams of Web developers and designers who want to take advantage of the large number of components available for rapid application development.
 - In general, it is less complex for application development, because the components (the **Page** class, controls, and so on) are tightly integrated and usually require less code than the MVC model.